 Jake and I had been planning to go to Mykonos for a while and had our dates picked shortly before this destination seemed to blow up on social media.

-Jake and I were commended by those we talked to for picking the best time to visit Mykonos.
-Give it two weeks, when June hits, the street that just took us 2 minutes to walk would take 30 with the summer crowds.
+Jake and I were commended by locals for choosing May as opposed to the summer months.
+Give it two weeks, June, and the street that took us 2 minutes to walk down would take 30 minutes with the summer crowds.

 My concern that Mykonos would not meet its hyped-up expectations with all the perfect photos on social media was also unwarranted.
 This island was as picturesque and charming as I could have ever dreamed.
 Seeing it in person was more lovely than the photos.